warren-bank/testing-readme-before-commit/README.md

     * Watch Interval (ms, 0 to disable)

-      useful while writing/testing new rules,<br>
+      useful while writing/testing new rules.<br>
-      this feature will watch the rules file for changes,<br>
-      and reload its rules as needed.
+      this feature will watch the rules file for changes, and reload its contents as needed.

       > default: 0 (off)